MEET THE TEAM

 From a young age, I have always wanted to help people so when I was introduced to speech-language pathology, I knew it was the right career for me!

 I have a Bachelor of Health Sciences and just completed a master’s degree, both in Speech-Language Pathology in French from Laurentian University.
-I enjoyed my final clinical placement at Aspire Speech in spring 2021 and look forward to continuing to work with the incredible staff and clients as a practicing speech-language pathologist.
+I enjoyed my final clinical placement at Aspire Speech and look forward to continuing to work with the incredible staff and clients as a communicative disorders assistant while I prepare for my SLP certification exams.

 Located in Sudbury, Ontario, I serve clients across northern Ontario in-person and through online teletherapy.
 My areas of interest include dysphagia management, motor speech, and child language development.
 I strive to encourage and motivate clients to reach their communication goals in an open, friendly and supportive atmosphere.